 Follow the channel wizard to set up your channel's name, formats, and times.

-Add channel information in the Settings tab.
+Add channel information and set it to be published on Church Center on the Settings tab.

 -